willh/willh.github.com/_posts/2019-02-01-mapping-the-work-of-a-software-developer.md

   - reassess where the parts you've built really are on evolution scale
     - if you are building custom something which is widely productised/service based, you are generating waste
     - and you are also being less competitive; other people can solve the problem faster

+### Moving up the chain

+  - ILC happens and then similar patterns repeat themselves
+  - e.g. writing code and dependency management
+    - moves up chain and some generic code gone
+    - due to changes in execution platform, rebuiding of similar existing components further up
+    - e.g. sharing code between lambdas, discovering previously created lambda apps
+    - as these start as custom work on top of new lambda platform they too get commoditised as ecosystem tooling catches up
+    - lambda layers, Serverless Application Repository same as maven/Gitlab/npm
+    - through composability more things become possible with generic components
+    - previously unlikely for all permutations of components X,Y,Z to be created as a product
+    - but now all three sub-components are available and you can build that 'product' yourself
+  - means when adopting new things, expect some additional glue necessary while rest of landscape adjusts to new baseline

 blockers, accelerators such as FUD, resistance to change, NIH, accelerators are demands from business, ease of tools
   - for the parts that you do see as potentially custom, identify are they custom *here* or custom everywhere?